aofn/Ableton-Live-Manager/README.md

 ## Features

-- Scan and display Ableton Live project files from a specified directory.
+- Scan and display Ableton Live project files.
+- Drag & Drop project folder onto the application to add them or add them manually via Settings.
 - Add notes and tags to projects.
 - Search projects by name and/or filter by tags.
 - View project details such as tempo, number of tracks, used 3rd party plugins.
 - Remove 3rd Party Plugins from projects and save as a copy.
-- WIP: Pitch project up or down by a specified number of semitones and save as a copy.

 ## Notes